Marv Levy: Buffalo Bills

 Midway through the 1986 season, following a two-year hiatus from coaching and one season as the head coach of the Chicago Blitz of the USFL, Levy returned to the NFL with the Buffalo Bills.
 Initially hired as a television analyst, Levy replaced Hank Bullough nine games into the regular season as head coach.
 He finished the season with a 2–5 record.

 In 1987, his first full season with the Bills, the team returned to respectability with a 7–8 record and were in the playoff hunt throughout most of the season.
 The following season the team posted a 12–4 record and won the first of six AFC Eastern Division titles.

 With his high-powered "no-huddle" offense, Levy's Bills went on to make four consecutive Super Bowl appearances from 1990 to 1993, the most in league history.
 Each game ended in defeat, however, tying Levy with Bud Grant and Dan Reeves for the most Super Bowl appearances without a victory.
 Nonetheless, he is credited with changing the franchise's culture.
 When the Bills won the 1988 AFC East title, it was only the Bills' fourth playoff appearance since the AFL-NFL merger and their fifth winning season since winning two consecutive AFL titles in 1964 and 1965.

 From 1988 through 1997, the Bills were first in the AFC in winning percentage and second only to the San Francisco 49ers in the NFL.
-Levy, the winningest coach in Bills' history, recorded a 112–70 regular season record and was 11–8 in the playoffs during his eleven seasons with the Bills.
+Levy, the winningest coach in Bills' history, recorded a 112–70 regular season record and was 11–8 in the playoffs.
 He was named NFL Coach of the Year in 1988 and AFC Coach of the Year in 1988, 1993, and 1995.

 Levy retired after the 1997 season, when he felt that it was time to rest, doing so despite the pleas of Wilson to stay.
 He later stated that he regretted the decision.
 He later became an analyst for NFL.com.
 In 2001, Levy was elected to the Pro Football Hall of Fame in Canton, Ohio.
 Along with former Bills' special-teamer Steve Tasker, Levy did local broadcasts for the Bills' pre-season games from 1998 until being appointed the Bills' general manager in 2006.
 During the regular season he was a part of the Chicago Bears pregame show on ESPN Radio 1000 (WMVP-AM), as well as a Bears postgame show on Comcast SportsNet.

 Early in his tenure with the Bills, an emotional Levy gathered the team around him and exclaimed, "Where else would you rather be than right here, right now?"
 The question became a standard part of Levy's pregame routine, and was adopted as a battle cry by the Bills during their resurgence under Sean McDermott.
 Before each game, a Bills legend leads the crowd at Highmark Stadium in the chant.